dfyockey/RomanDigital/README.md

 RomanDigital further includes features believed to be unique over other known Roman digital clock Android apps, including:

-* Choice between centered display and display aligned with a fixed separator
+* Choice between centered display and display aligned with a fixed divider
-* AM/PM indicator integrated into the time display, such that the separator is displayed as "·" for AM and ":" for PM:
+* AM/PM indicator integrated into the time display, such that the divider is displayed as "·" for AM and ":" for PM:

 ![Landscape screenshot of phone showing RomanDigital app displaying time as XI·XXXIV](/.github/images/Screenshot_20240809_113408_RomanDigital.png)

 * Option to only keep display on when device is charging
 * Adaptive display providing the largest possible monospace text for the device screen width (excepting a narrow margin)
-* A widget for providing a Roman digital clock display on a device's Home screen:
+* A widget for providing on a device's Home screen a Roman digital clock display that mirrors the settings of the app clock display:

 ![Portrait screenshot of phone Home screen showing RomanDigital widget](/.github/images/Screenshot_20240910_174429_One_UI_Home_scaled.jpg)